theHdd4/TrinityFastAPIDjangoReact/README.md

 Docker and Node.js must be installed locally.
-The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and `TrinityBackendFastAPI/requirements.txt` (including pandas, motor, `python-multipart` and `asyncpg`) will be installed inside the containers during the build step.
+The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and `TrinityBackendFastAPI/requirements.txt` (including pandas, motor, `python-multipart`, `pydantic-settings` and `asyncpg`) will be installed inside the containers during the build step.
 If `asyncpg` cannot be installed the FastAPI service falls back to the `CLIENT_NAME`, `APP_NAME` and `PROJECT_NAME` environment variables instead of querying PostgreSQL.
 Set `SIMPLE_TENANT_CREATION=true` in `.env` if your environment cannot run